Brandin Cooks Player Prop Bets for NFL Week 8 | Houston vs. Los Angeles 10/31/2021

 Matchup vs. Los Angeles

-- Against the Rams, Cooks totaled zero receiving yards in lone career matchup, 69.5 fewer than his over/under for Sunday's game.
+- Cooks' zero receiving yards in his one matchup against the Rams are 68.5 fewer than his over/under for Sunday's game.

 - Cooks did not have a touchdown catch in that outing against the Rams.